r-lib/devtools/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘EnsDb.Hsapiens.v79’
-      ‘EnsDb.Hsapiens.v79’ ‘org.Hs.eg.db’
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 15.6Mb
+      installed size is 15.7Mb
       sub-directories of 1Mb or more:
-        data  12.0Mb
+        data  12.1Mb
         doc    3.3Mb
     ```